 The Horizon Ex-59 Elliptical Trainer is one elliptical that doesn’t seek to draw you in through its vast array of features, but rather through its simplicity and ease of use.

-It’s not only easy to get started on, but you’ll also get a smooth workout with plenty of resistances to keep you challenged for the long-term.
+It’s not only easy to get started on, but you’ll also get a smooth workout with plenty of resistance to keep you challenged for the long term.

-If you’re looking for a well built and durable machine, that’s easy to use and will get you to work up a sweat, then the Horizon Ex-59 Elliptical Trainer could be for you.
+If you’re looking for a well built and durable machine, then the Horizon Ex-59 Elliptical Trainer could be for you.

 - 14.3 Pound Heavy Fly Wheel for a smooth ride

 - Built-in speakers have MP3 compatibility